Youth Organizing Overview

-The RYOT Organizing Club is a group of both interns and RYSE members working together to create a safe, healthy, and youth-friendly Richmond through organizing campaigns and base-building.
+RYOT is a group of both interns and RYSE members working together to create a safe, healthy, and youth-friendly Richmond through organizing campaigns and base-building.

 RYOT also engages youth in The California Endowment's (TCE) 10-year project called Building Healthy Communities, which is intended to support the development of communities where kids and youth are healthy, safe, and ready to learn.

 Beginning in 2010 and for the next 10 years, this "place-based initiative" will invest hundreds of millions of dollars to improve the health in 14 California communities.